Goodbye Columbus (1969) Queer Film B-

 DIRECTOR: Larry Peerce

-BOTTOM LINE: Ali McGraw’s movie debut was a vast BO success and paved the way for her sensational turn in “Love Story” the following year.
-Directed by Larry Peerce and based on the 1959 novella of the same name by Phillip Roth, with an adapted screenplay by Arnold Schulman, the movie centers on Neil Klugman (Richard Benjamin), a nice middle-class Jewish boy from the Bronx who falls under the spell of Brenda Patimkin, a wealthy Radcliffe student whose parents are nouveau riche Jews who have grown rich in the plumbing business – there are similarities between this movie and Neil Simon/Elaine May’s “The Heartbreak Kid” from 1972, except in that movie the golden girl, played by Cybill Shepard, is a Shiksa.
+Ali McGraw’s movie debut was a box office success and paved the way for her sensational turn in “Love Story” the following year.
+Directed by Larry Peerce and based on the 1959 novella of the same name by Phillip Roth, with an adapted, Oscar-nominated screenplay by Arnold Schulman, the movie centers on Neil Klugman (Richard Benjamin), a nice middle-class Jewish boy from the Bronx who falls under the spell of Brenda Patimkin, a wealthy Radcliffe student whose parents are nouveau riche Jews who have grown rich in the plumbing business.
+There are similarities between this movie and Neil Simon/Elaine May’s “The Heartbreak Kid” from 1972, except in that movie, the golden girl, played by Cybill Shepard, is a Shiksa.
 In contrast, Ali McCraw’s character is a Jewish American Princess.

 Goodbye Columbus